 Small screen credits include "Orange is the New Black," "Nurse Jackie," "Forever," "Law & Order" and "The Kennedy Center Honors" at the John F. Kennedy Center, where he has performed in numerous concerts and operas.
 He played a major role in HBO's dropped comedy project, "Mamma Dallas", from Enlightened creator Mike White, and recurred as Coach Gordon in USA Network's comedy "Donny!"

 Sean Patrick is also an accomplished playwright, with works appearing in two publications by Smith & Kraus.
-An avid traveler and photographer, Sean Patrick has had select photographs from his travels to thirty one countries published in and honored by The Miami Herald and Lonely Planet publications.
+An avid traveler and photographer, Sean Patrick has had select photographs from his travels to thirty five countries published in and honored by The Miami Herald and Lonely Planet publications.

 He is a graduate of South Florida's top arts magnet, New World School of the Arts, and holds a Bachelors of Music from Catholic University in Washington, DC.
 He currently resides in Manhattan with his rescue pup, Joey.